Det är ni som e dom konstiga, det är jag som e normal

 Det är ni som e dom konstiga, det är jag som e normal (English translation: You Are the Strange Ones, I Am the Normal One) is the third solo album of Swedish rock musician Joakim Thåström (not counting the soundtrack Singoalla).
 It was released in 1999 and was the first solo album after his time with his industrial rock band Peace Love & Pitbulls.
 It was much celebrated in Sweden, by fans and critics, and considered a return to Thåström's rock roots.

+AllMusic rated the album four stars, describing it as "actually more solid than Thåström's two former solo albums, and compete well with most of his catalog."